Fragjacker/DoW-Mod-Manager/README.md

 ## INSTALLATION:

-- In order to install the Mod Manager drop the "Dow Mod Manager Resources" folder and the "DoW Mod Manager v1.XX.exe" into your primary game directory which is either:
+- In order to install the Mod Manager drop the "DoW Mod Manager v1.57.exe" into your primary game directory which is either:

   - "..\Dawn of War - Soulstorm\" or
   - "..\Dawn of War - Dark Crusade\".

-  Do not put either Resources Folder nor the Executable file into a subfolder or it won't work!
+  Do not put Executable file into a subfolder or it won't work!

 ## MOD MANAGER USAGE:

-1. Once everything is in place launch the "DoW Mod Manager v1.XX.exe" by double-clicking on it (You may want to create a shortcut of the Mod Manager on your Desktop for convenience and faster access)
+1. Once everything is in place launch the "DoW Mod Manager v1.57.exe" by double-clicking on it (You may want to create a shortcut of the Mod Manager on your Desktop for convenience and faster access)

 2. Select a Mod from the left listing and it'll show if all necessary dependancy Mods are installed and if that is given, lets you directly launch the desired Mod